falkaer/the-guide/m3_types/s0_integers.md

 # Integers
 So far we have mainly used integers as indices into memory (arrays), but other than being good at doing integer math, integers also have a few other characteristics going for them.
-They have uniform precision across their entire span, they are good for compressing data and integer-based calculations are quite a bit more energy efficient than floating point calculations.
+They have uniform precision across their entire span, they are good for compressing data and representing floats as integers can be used for various ways of sorting.

 Before I go into how a computer typically represents signed and unsigned integers, we are going to take a look at how we represent numbers in different bases without a computer.